-Three major elements are involved in controlling the acquisition of images.
+The followings are involved in controlling the acquisition of images.

 - Acquisition Start and Acquisition Stop commands and the Acquisition Mode parameter

 - Exposure start trigger

 - Exposure time control

+- Frame acquisition process on the camera

+- Global shutter

+- Maximum Allowed Frame Rate

 A recommended mating connector for the Hirose 4-pin connector is the Hirose 4-pin plug (part # HR10A-7P-4P) or the equivalent.